primiano/perfetto-docs/docs/recording/config.md

 #### Binary format

 It is the preferred format for machine-to-machine (M2M) interaction.
-It involves passing the protobuf-encoded bynary of the TraceConfig message.
+It involves passing the protobuf-encoded binary of the TraceConfig message.
 This can be obtained passing the PBTX in input to the protobuf's `protoc` compiler (which can be downloaded [here](https://github.com/protocolbuffers/protobuf/releases)).